Pep Guardiola vs Carlo Ancelotti: Complete head-to-head record

 Los Blancos had won just one La Liga title in four seasons and hadn't lifted the Champions League since 2018 (a serious lean period by their modern standards) when Ancelotti returned for a second stint in charge.

 The laissez-faire Italian worked wonders during his first campaign back as Real won the Spanish title and embarked on a Champions League campaign for the ages.
-They'd overcome PSG and Chelsea in dramatic fashion to set up a semi-final tie with Pep's City.
+They'd overcome Paris Saint-Germain and Chelsea in dramatic fashion to set up a semi-final tie with Pep's City.

-The Citizens should've been out of sight in a thrilling first leg, but Real kept coming back at them.
-The hosts had leads of 2-0, 3-1 and 4-2 on the night before a Karim Benzema panenka cut the deficit to one ahead of the return leg.
+The Cityzens should've been out of sight in a thrilling first leg, but Real kept coming back at them.
+The hosts had leads of 2-0, 3-1 and 4-2 on the night before a Karim Benzema Panenka cut the deficit to one ahead of the return leg.

 8. Real Madrid 3-1 Man City (04/05/22)

-City looked for all money to advance into their second-straight Champions League final when Mahrez gave them the lead on the night with 20 minutes remaining.
+City looked for all money as though they would be advancing into their second-straight Champions League final when Mahrez gave them the lead on the night with 20 minutes remaining.

 But, once again, Ancelotti's stoicism paid dividends.
 He'd brought on Rodygo before City's opener, and it was the Brazilian who inspired Real's last-gasp comeback.